diyclassics/la_core_web_lg/README.md

 <!-- SPACY PROJECT: AUTO-GENERATED DOCS START (do not remove) -->

-# 🪐 spaCy Project: la_core_web_lg
+# 🪐 spaCy Project: la_core_web_xx

-Code required to train spaCy-compatible lg core model for Latin, i.e pipeline with POS tagger, morphologizer, lemmatizer, dependency parser, and NER trained on all available Latin UD treebanks, i.e. Perseus, PROIEL, ITTB, UDante, and LLCT (see below).
-The model contains floret vectors (200,000) trained on Wikipedia, Oscar, UD and CC100-Latin data.
+Code required to train spaCy-compatible sm, md, and lg core models for Latin, i.e pipeline with POS tagger, morphologizer, lemmatizer, dependency parser, and NER trained on all available Latin UD treebanks, i.e. Perseus, PROIEL, ITTB, UDante, and LLCT (see below).
+The md and lg models contains floret vectors trained on Wikipedia, Oscar, UD and—for lg—CC100-Latin data.
 NER is based on custom tagged data based on tagger output and manual annotation, supplemented by data from the Herodotos Project; this data is included in `assets/ner/`.

 ## 📋 project.yml